Paulemann/service.vdr.archive/README.md

 monitor the scan folder for changes and convert all newly added items one by one into an mp4 video file at the configured destination.

 If a recording is currently being played the conversion is postponed until playback has completed.

+The follwoung optiona settings can be configured:
-It is configurable to remove the source file after successful conversion.
+- Remove the source file after successful conversion
+- Add new recordings automatically to the list of items to be converted.

 The addon supports only Linux platforms where VDR resides on the same machine with kodi.
 Currently only German and English translations are